xando/subprocess.run/docs/index.rst

 Status
 ------

+The Code base is less than 100 LOC, feel free to look at it and explain to me why I should/shouldn't do things this way.
 Library seems to be pretty stable.
 Feel free to use it as you want.
 But this may not be the final version of the API.

 Install